LIMINAL: Exploring The Frontiers of LLM Decode Performance: Modeling

-\myparagraph{Abstracting Hardware} DL accelerators are comprised of compute units, memory, and some form of interconnect on- and off-chip.
+\myparagraph{Abstracting Hardware} DL accelerators consist of compute units, memory, and some form of on- and off-chip interconnect.
 Typically they provide specialized units for tensor operations (most commonly, matrix-multiplication) and other units for scalar operations (used for normalization operations).
-We abstract a DL accelerator as the peak compute throughputs for tensor and scalar ops; the size and bandwidth of memory; and the latencies associated with reductions or direct communication between chips.
-We name this an \xpu{} and develop this in more depth in Section~\ref{sec:eval}.
-Low-level hardware details are abstracted away, whose impact we discuss in the limitations shortly.
+We abstract a DL accelerator and model it using the peak compute throughput for tensor and scalar operations, the size and bandwidth of memory, and the latencies associated with reductions or direct communication between chips.
+We name this modeled accelerator an \xpu{} and develop in more depth in Section~\ref{sec:methodology}.

+\myparagraph{Abstracting LLMs} We abstract an LLM in terms of total math operations, bytes loaded, and communication required.
+For each operator in the graph we analytically compute the number of scalar or tensor FLOPs and number of input bytes.
+We also use expert-guided mapping decisions to determine the number of communication collectives for a specified amount of parallelism.

+Table~\ref{tab:vars} summarizes these machine, application, and mapping parameters.
+Figure~\ref{fig:llama-model-tp8} callouts depict how memory data volumes, compute volumes, and communication can be extracted for LLama3-70B.